Skip to contents

 invalid_values = 0, ## known invalid values in the data

-invalid_above = 90, ## remove data spikes
+invalid_above = 90, ## remove data spikes above 90

 outlier_cutoff = 3, ## recommended default value

-method = "linear", ## linear interpolation over `NA`s
+method = "linear" ## linear interpolation over `NA`s

 )

-plot(data_cleaned, label_time = TRUE)
+plot(data_cleaned, time_labels = TRUE)

 That cleaned up all the obvious data issues.